warriorguo/zertcore5/README.md

 1. Define the way to develop server application.
 2. Speed is important but Safe & Stable is more important.
 3. Good framework guide good coding habbit.
-4. Try best to hide the details of multi-thread, multi-server communication, make the functions easy to understand and easy to apply.
+4. Try best to hide the details of multi-thread, multi-server communication, make the functions easy to understand and use.

 Known Issue:
 1. The compile time was extremely slow since lots of template apply.
 I am not sure to optimize it in this version, may be I need to fix it with rewriting the whole things in the next version.